 = Thursday lab [finish all reading assignments and homework exercises before lab class meets]

-\mathbf{R} = other reading assignment or web assignment \mathbf{T} = textbook \mathbf{Unit} = Workbook chapter
+R = reading, web, or video assignment

+Unit = Workbook chapter

-Exercise = Workbook problem due = collected at start of class (or assignment due on Canvas)
+Exercise = Workbook problem

+due = collected at start of class (or assignment due on Canvas)

-NOTE: Readings and assignments are very tentative and subject to change.
-Check announcements on E-Learning for up-to-date assignments.
+NOTE: Assignments here are tentative and subject to change.
+Use the Module tool on Canvas for the most complete and up-to-date assignments, including lecture summaries.